laszlocph/gimlet-docs/docs/setup/bitbucket-server.md

 ![Application link](./bb-applink.png)

-Once you created the application, it needs to be edited so that you can configure the Incoming Authentication.
+Once you created the application, it needs to be edited so that you can configure the *Incoming Authentication*.

 Please fill out the form using the values specified below and save your changes.